 Grades - All courses counting toward the master's degree must be taken for the following grades: A (4.0); B (3.0); C (2.0).
-Master's degree students with a GPA of less than 2.7 after completing 20 credits will be asked to withdraw from the program.
-An F (0.0) in any graduate level course will result in administrative withdrawal from the program at the end of the semester in which the grade is received.
+Master's degree students with a GPA of less than 3.0 after completing 20 credits will be asked to withdraw from the program.
+Earning a D or F in any graduate level nursing degree course will result in administrative withdrawal from the program at the end of the semester in which the grade is received.
 In case of illness or other nonacademic problems, it is the student's responsibility to negotiate with the professor for a U (uncompleted grade).